Skip to main content

 What This Means for Eddy County Residents

-Eddy, New Mexico has received an Air Quality Grade of D (47/100) based on a decade of EPA monitoring data.
+Eddy, New Mexico has received an Air Quality Grade of D (47/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 49 falls in the "Good" range.

 Concerning trends show air quality has been declining, with the median AQI rising by 8 points over the monitoring period.
 This could be driven by increased development, wildfire smoke, or industrial activity.